NeginKhalifat/News-Classifier/README.md

 # News_Classifier
-Classify real and fake news.
+Classify real and fake news using `Goggle Colab`.